silasburger/portfolio/content.md

 This project taught me about the rules of react (don't duplicate keys) and allowed me to exercise my knowledge of the react lifecycle to build my take on the classic arcade game.
 The snake gets faster as it grows!

 #Warler
+Built server-side rendered twitter clone in Flask.
+This project taught me how to build a site with no frontend, relying on HTML templating and http requests to the server.
+Working with flask allowed me to learn about auth patterns, the concept of a global user, and sessions.

 #Projects
 Jobly (React,  Express, PostgreSQL)